 ATTENTION: The building is still undergoing major repair and is currently closed!

-This was unfortunately closed for renovation while I was there, but I’ll definitely be visiting on my next trip to Zanzibar!
+This was unfortunately closed for renovation while I was there and it is still being restored, but I’ll definitely be visiting on my next trip to Zanzibar!

 Learn about the slave trade at the Slave Museum